Cross-Browser Compatibility Testing — What Browsers Should You Test?

 4. Impact on Revenue: Businesses exist because customers and customers are their revenue sources.
 Most customers engage in business through a website.
-If the businesses fail to provide the best website experience to the customers, then, no matter how great is the quality of your product/ service is, the unhappy customer ultimately switches to another business, resulting in the business losing money.
+If the businesses fail to provide the best website experience to the customers, then, no matter how great the quality of your product/ service is, the unhappy customer ultimately switches to another business, resulting in the business losing money.
 So, whatever you are selling, keep in that your customer can visit your website from any browser version, so testing even the older browser versions becomes essential.

 RELEVANCE OF BROWSERS OTHER THAN CHROME

-Browsers like IE, Safari, Edge are very significant to businesses despite their low global usage.
+Browsers like IE, Safari, and Edge are very significant to businesses despite their low global usage.
 Safari is used by apple users representing the people with high purchasing power; hence, it is relevant to luxury brands to test website compatibility on Safari.
 Microsoft’s IE and Edge are popular among companies using Microsoft Office tools more, so they should test compatibility even on these two browsers.

 The chart below ( By Statcounter ) shows the latest trends of browser market shares in the past year.
-It is clear from the chart that apart from Chrome and Safari, other trending browsers are Firefox followed by Samsung Internet that has shown an increasing trend in the past few months.
+It is clear from the chart that apart from Chrome and Safari, other trending browsers are Firefox followed by Samsung Internet which has shown an increasing trend in the past few months.
 Also, Edge, Opera, UC Browser, IE, and Edge legacy are a few other browsers preferred worldwide.